Financial Planning Process

 Foundation Plan: $1,499 – $3,999 — Our Foundation Plan is a complete financial plan that includes all of the elements discussed above in the financial planning process.
 We gather and review everything related your financial life and then work together for 4 – 8 virtual meetings (based on the complexity of your financial situation), typically over the course of a few months.
 We craft a plan with action steps for each area of your finances for you to confidently implement on your own.

-Comprehensive Plan: Upfront fee starting at $499+ & ongoing monthly cost from $199 – $499 (based on the complexity of your financial situation) — The Comprehensive Plan consists of the same elements as The Foundation Plan, but also includes ongoing execution of implemented strategies, quarterly meetings after the initial plan is developed over, and unlimited email support for financial topics.
+Comprehensive Plan: Upfront cost of $499 – $999 & ongoing monthly cost from $199 – $499 (based on the complexity of your financial situation) — The Comprehensive Plan consists of the same elements as The Foundation Plan, but also includes ongoing execution of implemented strategies, quarterly meetings after the initial plan is developed over, and unlimited email support for financial topics.
 It gives you complete, ongoing access to Wise Stewardship regarding your financial life for all the questions and changes that life may bring.
 There is no contract and you are free to cancel at any time.
 Investment management is available as an additional service to our comprehensive financial planning clients.
 We will continue to monitor and adapt our strategies based on the fluctuations of the market and your unique needs.

 Quick Start Plan: $290 — This plan covers one of the financial planning topics listed above.
 After you submit some relevant information to your topic of choice, we have an hour-long virtual meeting going over your questions and coming up with a gameplan.
 Following our meeting, you receive an action checklist reviewing our discussion and giving you the steps you need to implement on your own.
 Previous Quick Start clients that hire Wise Stewardship for the Foundation or Comprehensive Plan within 5 months of their previous meeting will have the entire $290 applied towards their financial planning fee.